top of page

 Recently, regional newspaper Leeuwarder Courant published an article about how the town of Stavoren was tampering with the stones of the grave of King Aldgillis (Walinga 2024), a king of Frisia in the seventh century.
 This grave used to be the spot where the members of the Frisian student association D.S.S.F.S.
 Aldgillis of Delft would gather to drink and share some jenever together.
 Hopefully with some jenever as libation for the dead spirits too.
 A yearly tradition that started in the early ’60s.
 Regrettably, like the town officials of Stavoren, also Frisian students have lost interest in their former kings and their graves.
 In general, they have lost interest in their own origin, culture and heritage.
 Currently, fraternity D.S.S.F.S.
 Aldgillis only has four members left.

-To quote the chairman of it Kolleezje fan Almenak-folmachten ‘the board of yearbook plenipotentiaries’ F. Kuiper from his preface to the Frysk Studinte-Almenak ‘Frisian student Yearbook’ of 1948 (published by the Federaesje fen Fryske Studinteforienings ‘federation of Frisian student associations’):
+To quote the chairman of it Kolleezje fan Almenak-folmachten ‘the board of yearbook plenipotentiaries’ F. Kuiper from his preface to the Frysk Studinte-Almenak ‘Frisian student Yearbook’ of 1948—published by the Federaesje fen Fryske Studinteforienings ‘federation of Frisian student associations’:

 Dit Almenak is net wurden, hwat it wêze koe.
 It Frysk Studinte Almenak moat wêze in utering fan Frysk Studinte-libben.
 En dat is it net. (…) It is gjin ûnformogen, it is ek gjin loaijens, it is jim kâlde hert.
 Ynkâld is it en stiif giet jim bloed.
 Jim hert moat him hieltyd wer bitinke, of’t it nochris klopje sil, hwant it wit net, hwêr’t it foar kloppet.
 Net foar Fryslân, net foar de Federaesje, net foar it Studinte-libben, nearne, nearne foar dêr’t in Frysk Studintehert foar klopje moast.

 This Yearbook is not what it could have been.
 The Frisian Student Yearbook should be an expression of Frisian Student Life, which it is not. (…) It isn’t incompetence, nor is it laziness.
 It is your cold heart.
 It is as cold as ice.
 And your blood runs viscously.
-Time and again, your heart has to ask itself whether or not it will beat once again because it doesn’t know for what reason it beats.
+Time and again, your heart has to ask itself whether or not it will beat once again because it does not know for what reason it beats.
 Not for Friesland, not for the Federation, not for the Student Life.
 There’s nothing, nothing for what the Frisian Student Heart beats.

 satire series Jiskefet ('trash can') - De Lullo's ('the dickheads')